Whitneyto/whitneyto.github.io/README.md

 4. Github Repository: [My Repo](https://github.com/Whitneyto/whitneyto.github.io.git)

 ## Change Log
+- Created this portfolio page using Markdown with a README.md file
 - Git tutorial on [site]
-- Using VsCode to clone project, change and update project to Github
+- Using VsCode to clone project, change and update code/project to Github
 - HTML and CSS tutorial on [MarkSheet](https://marksheet.io/html-text.html) and [htmlreference](https://htmlreference.io/element/a/) sites
 - A simple [project](https://whitneyto.github.io/FirstProject) page implemented HTML and CSS